Orygen-ESAM/LSR_AI-in-YMH/review-protocol.md

 Stand-alone prognostic/prediction models that do not inform treatment selection.

-Scribes, journaling tools or other clinican-facing support tools.
+Scribes, journaling tools or other clinician-facing support tools.

 ### Comparator(s) or control(s)
 **Included**